SSWConsulting/SSW.Rules.Content/rules/do-you-monetize-your-gpt-model/rule.md

 ## What makes a good custom GPT?

-Default ChatGPT is pretty good at a lot of things, but there are some limitations.
+OpenAI's standard ChatGPT is pretty good at a lot of things, but there are some limitations.
 When you are considering a custom GPT, there are 3 areas where you can overcome the limitations of standard ChatGPT:

 ### Retrieval Augmented Generation (RAG)